radualexandrub/Study/React/ReactFundamentals.md

 /* BAD EXAMPLE */
 const UseStateObject = () => {
   const [person, setPerson] = useState({
-    name: 'peter',
+    name: "peter",
     age: 24,
-    message: 'random message',
+    message: "random message",
   });
   const changeMessage = () => {
-    setPerson('hello world');  // THIS WILL NOT WORK, It will wipe out the data
+    setPerson("hello world"); // THIS WILL NOT WORK, It will wipe out the data
     // SEE PICTURE BELLOW
   };
   return (